curefit/react-crux/readme.md

    * _type_ - If not set, type is assumed to be a simple text field edited using an input text HTML element
         - _select_ - For dropdowns with single select option.
 Detailed explanation later.
 [Example](https://curefit.github.io/react-crux-examples/#/select)
         - _multiselect_ - For dropdowns with multiple select option.
 Detailed explanation later.
+        - _colorpallete_ - For Selecting color from pallete.
+Detailed explanation later.
         - _searcheableselect_ - For dropdowns with searcheable single select option.
 Detailed explanation later.
         - _iterable_ - For lists (of strings or objects or selects).
 Detailed explanation later.
 [Example](https://curefit.github.io/react-crux-examples/#/iterable)
         - _nested_ - For objects which have fields of their own.
 Detailed explanation later.
 [Example](https://curefit.github.io/react-crux-examples/#/nested)